myasul/matt.y/content/posts/005-power-of-asking/index.md

 ![Illustrated by Liz Fosslien](images/possibilities-illustration.jpeg)

 Like most Filipinos, I am extremely shy and nervous when I want something, especially about work or my career.
 I tend to focus on the quality of my work and hope that my peers or superiors will notice.
 I learned the hard way that most of the time, you need to assert yourself for them to take notice.
 I learned that you need to tell them what you need openly.
-I wanted to share how being assertive and asking what I want and need opened new doors for me.
+I wanted to share how being assertive and asking for what I want and need opened new doors for me.

 ## 🌟 New Opportunities